Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 ****

 **Like and Unlike Post**
-1. Navigated to "Post" page
+1. Navigated to "Post" page as an authenticated logged-in user
 2. Clicked on Like button
-3. The heart lighted up and the likes was shown as '1'
+3. The heart lighted up and the likes count was shown as '1'

 **Unlike Post**
-1. Navigated to "Post" page
+1. Navigated to "Post" page as an authenticated logged-in user
 2. Clicked on Unlike button
 3. The heart lighted up and the likes was shown as '0'